timofeysie/nextjs-markdown-blog/content/hello-world.md

 ## Implementing the counter example from the official docs

-Trying this our on the counter example form the official docs.
+Trying this out on the counter example form the official docs.

 ```bash
 nx g @nrwl/angular:app stratum